HD-KieranTB/FileSorter/README.md

       ├── 14 Nov 2023 [BFileTwo].mp3
       └── 24 Dec 2023 [AFileOne].jpg

-Sort the files into alphabetical folders using the AlphabetDirectoryManager.
+<strong>Sort the files into alphabetical folders using the AlphabetDirectoryManager.</strong>

   Files
   ├── A